storyfeet/bob_cards_elm/rules.md

 * Each player has their own token on the score track.
 * The first player to reach the end of the score track wins the game.
-* Players take turns clockwise, starting with the holder of the P1 Token, which changes every day.
+* Players take turns clockwise, starting with the holder of the P1 Token, which changes every day/round.
 * If the Bandits reach the end of their track, the game ends immediately, and the player with the most points wins.

 *(Ties are broken by distance west, followed by resource count)*